 - Norepinephrine levels increase.
 A vital part of the body’s fight-or-flight stress response, both PTSD and alcohol can artificially induce this state which then triggers a number of physiological responses that can make individuals more susceptible to too strong stress responses of future events.

 The best-case scenario when it comes to alcohol use for managing PTSD is it’s ineffective.
 The worst-case scenario is that alcohol exacerbates this condition.
 Unfortunately, this happens fairly often.
 Individuals with PTSD are far more likely to turn to alcohol or other drugs as a coping mechanism.
-To make matters worse, PTSD can make them extra vulnerable to developing a substance use disorder from such attempts.
+To make matters worse, PTSD can be an alcohol relapse trigger in itself, make them extra vulnerable to developing a substance use disorder from such attempts.
 Together, you’ve got a perfect storm for a dangerous and debilitating cycle.

 Discerning which disorder came first or whether one caused the other can be tricky, if not impossible.
 What’s most important, however, is treating alcoholism and PTSD concurrently to stop the spiral before it gets out of hand.
 If you need help with any sort of substance abuse that occurs alongside a sort of mental illness, dual diagnosis treatment is the best suited for handling these complex but delicate relationships.
 Learn more today.